Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Anomalous eigenvalue's nonlinearity of nonlinear Rice-Mele Hamiltonian

 (ii) Nonlinear eigenvalue of the nonlinear Hamiltonian ($\hat{H}_{\text{non}}\Psi=\mu\Psi$) as summarized in the second line of Table \ref{table1}: This eigenvalue problem is derived by substituting $\Psi \rightarrow \Psi e^{i\mu t/\hbar}$ into Eqs. (\ref{GP1}) and (\ref{GP2}).
 The nonlinear RM Hamiltonian (\ref{NRM}), characterized by a nonzero nonlinearity parameter $g$, gives rise to a plethora of interaction-induced phenomena that have no counterpart in the linear regime.
-The synergy between topology and interaction has ushered in new avenues for exploring topological transport and BEC.
+The synergy between topology and interaction has ushered in new avenues for exploring topological transport and bulk-edge correspondence.
 A quintessential example is the nonlinear Thouless pumping \cite{Jurgensen2021}.
-In this context, nonlinearity plays a pivotal role in quantizing transport through the formation of solitons and spontaneous symmetry-breaking bifurcations (see Figs. \ref{fig.1}(b2), (c2), and (d2)).
+In this context, nonlinearity plays a pivotal role in quantizing transport through the formation of solitons and spontaneous symmetry-breaking bifurcations [see Figs. \ref{fig.1}(b2), (c2), and (d2)].
+We remark that the discontinuous soliton position jumps in Figs. \ref{fig.1}(c2) and \ref{fig:2}(c2) arise from self-crossing band structures [see Figs. \ref{fig.1}(c1) and \ref{fig:2}(c1)], where adiabaticity breaks due to nonlinearity-induced band's bifurcation at critical nonlinearity.
 For weak nonlinearity, the motion of the soliton becomes topologically quantized, as illustrated in Figs. \ref{fig.1}(b2).
-Specifically, the BEC of the nonlinear RM Hamiltonian (\ref{NRM}) exhibits a quantized displacement by two lattice sites per cycle (see Fig. \ref{fig.1}(b2)), which is directly linked to the topology of the underlying band structures (see Fig. \ref{fig.1}(b1)).
+Specifically, the bulk-edge correspondence of the nonlinear RM Hamiltonian (\ref{NRM}) exhibits a quantized displacement by two lattice sites per cycle [see Fig. \ref{fig.1}(b2)], which is directly linked to the topology of the underlying band structures [see Fig. \ref{fig.1}(b1)].
 In contrast, no such quantized pumping of solitons occurs when $g=0$, as shown in Fig. \ref{fig.1}(a2).
 As the nonlinearity strength $g$ increases, self-intersecting bands emerge in the intermediate nonlinear regime with the appearance of the loop structure~\cite{Wu2001} as shown in Fig. \ref{fig.1}(c1), leading to a pumping effect that persists but is no longer quantized, as observed in Fig. \ref{fig.1}(c2).
-When the nonlinearity further intensifies into the strong nonlinear regime (see Fig. \ref{fig.1}(d1)) and the self-trapped phenomenon is supposed to occur~\cite{Wang2006}, the soliton dynamics are suppressed, resulting in the cessation of the pumping effect, as depicted in Fig. \ref{fig.1}(d2).
+When the nonlinearity further intensifies into the strong nonlinear regime [see Fig. \ref{fig.1}(d1)] and the self-trapped phenomenon is supposed to occur~\cite{Wang2006}, the soliton dynamics are suppressed, resulting in the cessation of the pumping effect, as depicted in Fig. \ref{fig.1}(d2)